 I followed this religiously when I was using this testing.

 Let me share my own experience:

-There was one more place where this default bid used to show up and it could be changed to other value as well.
-The client came with a request to change the default value from 0.25$ to 0.5$ but he mentioned only the obvious screen.
+There was one more place where this default bid used to show up and it could be changed to another value as well.
+The client came with a request to change the default value from $0.25 to $0.5 but he mentioned only the obvious screen.

 I reported this to my team and we made the change and successfully delivered it the same day itself.

 #2) Under the same project (mentioned above), we were asked to add a small text field for notes/comments for bidding.
-It was a very simple implementation and we committed to delivering it the same day.
+It was a very simple implementation and we were committed to deliver it the same day.

 #3) Recently, I was working on a mobile app project, and we had a requirement to update the time of delivery shown in the app as per the time zone.
 It was not only to be tested in the app but also for the web service.

 While the development team was working on the implementation, I created the automation scripts for the web service testing and the DB scripts for changing the time zone of the delivery item.
 This saved my efforts and we could achieve better results within a short duration.